 Tell them you are looking for a qualified "WATCHMAKER" in the area - and see what they say.
 This is really important, because a watchmaker is an expert watch repair person who repairs the article on site.
 They will provide faster turn around and will be able to answer your questions in person.

 If you need help locating a watchmaker please go to NAWCC.org for a searchable list of certified watchmakers in your area.
 Since watchmakers are so scarce I would only enter your State of residence - you may have to ship it to them.

 As with anything, some watch repair shops cost more than others...
 I have put together a list of prices that a reasonably priced watchmaker would charge you.
 These are averages.
-I have heard of some "high-end" shops quoting $250 to do a service.
-Also, PLEASE NOTE...RARE or complicated jobs WILL DEFINATELY cost more that what is quoted.
+I have heard of some "high-end" shops quoting $400 or more to do a clean/oil/adjustment.